 PROCESS AND MATERIALS

 Before a hat comes to life, it must go through an extensive process of intricate craftsmanship.
 Our Panama Straw procedure starts in Ecuador, where toquilla fibers are grown and hand-woven by skilled artisans —Taking up to 8 hours to finish a single hood.
 Manufacturing a felt hood requires no less work.
 Natural fibers must go through a process of nearly 50 steps of a combination of handwork and machinery before finally being crafted.
-The creative process continues at our local studio in Mexico where we hand-shape, embellish, and complete each design.
+The creative process continues at our local studio in New York where we hand-shape, embellish, and complete each design.

 HAND MOLDED THROUGH CLOUDS OF STEAM